Overview

 The PAX terminal has a long battery life and impressive technical specs, but using it independently was a bit frustrating for me when I couldn’t add a description to individual transactions.

-The Dojo app feels like a joy for checking transactions, but the lack of accounting integrations other than QuickBooks could be a hindrance for some.
+The Dojo app feels like a joy for checking transactions, but the limited accounting integrations could be a hindrance for some.

-“I think Dojo’s short contracts for a highly rated terminal is a great deal, considering the fact 18 months is the typical contract length for card machines in the UK.”
+“I think Dojo’s 12-month contracts for a highly rated terminal is a great deal, considering the fact 18 months is the typical contract length for card machines in the UK.”

-Next-day payouts into a bank account are a real benefit in our view, but the monthly fee and minimum monthly charge for transactions could be too much for seasonal and low-volume businesses.
+Next-day payouts into a bank account are a real benefit in our view, but the monthly fee for transactions could be too much for seasonal and low-volume businesses.

-Instead, you can save money by choosing a wholly pay-as-you-go solution (such as Square or SumUp) without a monthly cost.
+Instead, you can save money by choosing a wholly pay-as-you-go solution (like Square or SumUp) without a monthly cost.
 Dojo fees could generally be more transparent, so we recommend being on the lookout for hidden costs when signing up.

 Criteria | Verdict |